figure002/setlyze/src/doc-src/source/usecases.rst

 Start SETLyze, and from the :ref:`main window <dialog-analysis-selection>` select "Analysis 1".
 Then click the OK button to start the selected analysis.
-The :ref:`locations selection dialog <dialog-loc-selection>` will now show up.
+The :ref:`dialog-loc-selection` will now show up.
 If this is your first time running SETLyze, then the list of locations will be empty.
-Clicking the "Change Data Source" button opens the :ref:`change data source dialog <dialog-change-data-source>`.
+Clicking the "Load Data" button opens the :ref:`dialog-load-data`.
 Use this dialog to load your SETL data.
 For this example, we'll use the test data provided with SETLyze.

 .. note::